r4nd0lph-c/mospolytech_api/README.md

 - [ ] Getting information about the group based on the code name
 - [x] Getting a list of students for the given groups
 - [ ] Getting information about a particular student's visit to a university
+- [ ] Getting the semester schedule of all groups in raw form
-- [x] Getting the group schedule in raw form
+- [x] Getting the group studying schedule in raw form
+- [ ] Getting the group session schedule in raw form
 - [x] Getting the current group schedule based on raw data

 ## Usage